Galatasaray S.K. (football): Crest and colours

 Galatasaray's first emblem was drawn by 333 [School Number] Şevki Ege.
 This was the figure of a spread-winged eagle with a football in its beak.
 The eagle was a model emblem that Galatasaray dwelled on in the beginning.
 But when the name did not attract too much interest, Şevki Ege's composition was pushed aside.
 It was replaced by the current design in the 1920s.
 This replaced in 1925 by the current "Ghayn-Sin" crest, which are the first two Arabic letters of "G"alata "S"aray, designed by Ayetullah Emin.

-At first, the colours of Galatasaray were red and white.
-These are the colours in the modern Turkish flag.
-The Turkish Republic, however, was not founded at that time.
-Therefore, this decision caused the repressive administration of the day to feel uncomfortable and the administration subsequently pressured the footballers.
-For this reason, on December 26, 1906, the colors were changed to yellow and black.
-The eight-piece halved design kit was ordered from the Sports Outfitter William Shillcock based in Birmingham, United Kingdom.
-After a heavy 0–5 loss to Baltalimanı in a friendly match the new colours yellow and black were counted as inauspicious.

 We were picturing the yellow-red flames shining on our team and dreaming that it would take us to victories.
 Indeed it did.